Coast Guard Administration (Taiwan): Coastal surveillance

 The CGA maintains a comprehensive coastal surveillance network.
 In 2021 the CGA allocated NT$919.99 million (US$33.33 million) to upgrade its coastal surveillance network and to add new gap filler radars as well as photoelectric sensors to the network.

+In 2025 following maritime boarder crossings by small boats and stowaways the Coast Guard Administration cooperated with the National Security Bureau to expand the network and to bring the sort of high tech solutions employed on the offshore islands near China to the main island of Taiwan.
+Deficiencies in the Coast Guard's coastal surveillance network were criticized by lawmakers who appropriated additional funds to the issue.